Skip to content

 Define minimum and maximum OS versions for specific distributions.
 Devices outside the allowed range will be marked non-compliant.

-⚠️ Warning: Enforcing this setting may prevent some Himmelblau systems from authenticating.
+⚠️ Warning: Enforcing this setting may cause some Himmelblau systems to be reported as non-compliant.
 While Intune only supports Ubuntu and RedHat, Himmelblau is compatible with many more Linux distributions.
-If a user attempts to log in from an unsupported or disallowed distro, authentication will fail.
+If a device uses an unsupported or disallowed distro, it may be reported as non-compliant.
+If distro version compliance is necessary, use a Custom Compliance policy instead.

 Custom Compliance